axelarnetwork/axelarate-community/documentation/docs/validator-zone/external-chains/overview.md

 * [Ethereum and EVM-compatible chains](/validator-zone/external-chains/evm)
 * Cosmos chains (coming soon)

-## Connect your external chain node to your Axelar validator
+## [TODO fix] Connect your external chain node to your Axelar validator

-Stop your Axelar node.
-In a new terminal run
+Stop your Axelar node. _[TODO is it necessary to stop `validator`?
+That's validator downtime!]_ In a new terminal run

 ```bash
 docker stop validator vald tofnd